abhishekdabas31/Northeastern/Probability & Statistics.md

 We have two main paramters to explain or inform regarding our Gaussian distribution model they are mean and variance.
 Mean is usually represented by μ and variance with σ² (σ is the standard deviation).
 The graph is symmetrix about mean for a gaussian distribution.
 The mean, median and mode are equal
 `While usually modelling a large data it is common that more data is closer to the mean value and the very few or less frequent data is observed towards the extremes, which is nothing but a gaussian distribution that looks like this(μ = 0 and σ = 1):`

+## The central limit theorem (CLT)
+The central limit theorem (CLT) is simple.
+It just says that with a large sample size, sample means are normally distributed.
-The central limit theorem (CLT) establishes that, in some situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution (informally a “bell curve”) even if the original variables themselves are not normally distribute
+It is establishes that, when independent random variables are added, their properly normalized sum tends toward a normal distribution (informally a “bell curve”) even if the original variables themselves are not normally distribute.
+CLT just says that when you have roughly 30 or more observations in your sample, the average of those numbers is part of a bell-shaped curve.
+So if you took a bunch of 30+ sized samples and plotted them, they’d look like the normal distribution pictured above — most of the averages would fall toward the center but you’d get a few observations towards the extremes.
-### So because of these properities and Central Limit Theorem (CLT), Gaussian distribution is often used in Machine Learning Algorithms.
+>> So because of these properities and Central Limit Theorem (CLT), Gaussian distribution is often used in Machine Learning Algorithms.
-### In summary, it is possible to turn most datasets to Gaussian.
+>> In summary, it is possible to turn most datasets to Gaussian.

 ## Why are They Important to Machine Learning?
 In machine learning, cost function or a neuron potential values are the quantities that are expected to be the sum of many independent processes (such as input features or activation potential of last layer) often have distributions that are nearly normal.
 One can continue to use parametric statistics knowing gaussian nature of dataset.